100Devs-Community/.github/profile/README.md

-# 🚧 Site is currently under construction.
-Sorry for the inconvience 🚧
+# 🚧 Site is currently under construction 🚧
 Site currently being overhauled to better support the community

 <!-- DELETE TO UNCOMMENT